Panch Pokhari Trek

 Answer: Because our trips book up months in advance, we recommend booking early to avoid any kind of misunderstanding.
 We will, of course, make every effort to accommodate last minute bookings.

 Answer: We provide porters to transfer your luggage.
-As we are a responsible trekking tour operator agency, each of our porters carry maximum 25 kilo of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.
-However, Ganja la pass trek is a challenging trek so each of our porters can carry a maximum of 22 kg of your belongings.
+As we are a responsible trek operator agency, each our porter carry a maximum of 24 kilos of Travellers backpack which means 2 guests (12 kg luggage of each guest): 1 porter basis.
 If you wish to have a private porter, you might also get it on paying an extra cost.

 Answer: When walking in the mountains, the distance you cover each day can vary greatly due to a gradient, terrain, and altitude.
 As such it is very hard to give specific distances on each day, however, you have to be prepared to walk roughly about 5 hours each day.